awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-graphics.md

 1. From the dashboard, choose **Launch Instance**\.

-1. Select an AMI and an instance type\.
-For more information about supported AMIs and instance types, see [Elastic Graphics Basics](elastic-graphics.md#elastic-graphics-basics)\.
+1. Select a Windows AMI and a supported instance type\.
+For more information, see [Elastic Graphics Basics](elastic-graphics.md#elastic-graphics-basics)\.

 1. On the **Configure Instance Details** page, select a VPC and subnet in which to launch your instance\.

 1. Choose **Add Graphics Acceleration**, and select an Elastic Graphics accelerator type\.

-1. On the **Add Storage** and **Add Tags** pages, choose the options that meet your instance needs\.
+1. \(Optional\) On the **Add Storage** and **Add Tags** pages, add volumes and tags as needed\.

-1. On the **Configure Security Group** page, choose **Select an existing security group** and select the security group that you created in the [Configuring Your Security Groups](#elastic-graphics-security) step\.
-Add additional security groups as needed to meet your needs\.
+1. On the **Configure Security Group** page, you can let the console create a security group for you with the required inbound and outbound rules, or you can use the security group that you created manually in [Configuring Your Security Groups](#elastic-graphics-security)\.
+Add additional security groups as needed\.

 1. Choose **Review and Launch** to review your instance options and then choose **Launch**\.

 **To associate an Elastic Graphics accelerator during instance launch \(AWS CLI\)**
-You can use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) AWS CLI command\.
-It may be necessary to update to the latest version of the AWS CLI to use this feature\.
+You can use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) AWS CLI command with the following parameter:

 ```
-aws ec2 run-instances --elastic-gpu-specification Type=eg1.medium --region us-east-1 --image-id ami-1a2b3c4d --subnet subnet-11223344 --instance-type r4.large --key-name keypair_name --security-group-ids sg-1234
+--elastic-gpu-specification Type=eg1.medium
 ```

+For the `--security-group-ids` parameter, you must include a security group that has the required inbound and outbound rules\.
+For more information, see [Configuring Your Security Groups](#elastic-graphics-security)\.

+**To associate an Elastic Graphics accelerator during instance launch \(Tools for Windows PowerShell\)**
-Alternatively, you can use the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) Tools for Windows PowerShell command\.
+Use the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) Tools for Windows PowerShell command\.

-## Installing and Updating the Elastic Graphics Packages<a name="elastic-graphics-install-libraries"></a>
+## Installing the Required Software for Elastic Graphics<a name="elastic-graphics-install-libraries"></a>

-To use the Elastic Graphics accelerator, your instance requires Amazon\-optimized OpenGL libraries and the Elastic Graphics agents\.

-**Installing the Elastic Graphics packages on an instance with Elastic Graphics enabled**

-1. Launch an instance with the desired Elastic Graphics accelerator type\.
+If you launched your instance using a current AWS Windows AMI, the required software is installed automatically during the first boot\.
+If you launched your instance using Windows AMIs that do not automatically install the required software, you must install the required software on the instance manually\.

+**To install the required software for Elastic Graphics \(if necessary\)**

+1. Connect to the instance\.

-1. After connecting to the instance, download the [Elastic Graphics driver installer](http://ec2-elasticgpus.s3-website-us-east-1.amazonaws.com/latest) and open it up to install it\.
-The installation manager connects to the Elastic Graphics endpoint and downloads the latest version of all required components\.
+1. Download the [Elastic Graphics installer](http://ec2-elasticgpus.s3-website-us-east-1.amazonaws.com/latest) and open it\.
+The installation manager connects to the Elastic Graphics endpoint and downloads the latest version of the required software\.

 1. Reboot the instance to verify\.